lukaschudy/lukaschudy/README.md

 **Ex-Professional League of Legends Player turned builder.**

-Currently pursuing a double-focus in **Economics & Mathematics** at the University of Groningen (RUG) and HKUST.
-Also spent last Summer doing Math/Stats at LSE.
+Currently finishing my bachelors with a double-focus in **Economics & Mathematics** at the University of Groningen (RUG).
+And planning to continue with a MSc in Mathematics & Computation at LSE.

 * **Current Focus:** Stochastic Models, Game Theory & LLM evaluations.